tynooo/cdklocust/README.md

 locust/Dockerfile is the dockerfile that is used to generate the Locust image.
 This one just grabs the Locust.io image and adds locustfile.py to it.

 locust/locustfile.py defines the locust configuration.
 Check out the docs for more info https://docs.locust.io/en/stable/writing-a-locustfile.html
+If you need to generate a shaped load test, instructions for adding it to your locustfile are here https://docs.locust.io/en/1.5.1/generating-custom-load-shape.html

 ## Getting it running